akeneo/pim-api-docs/content/concepts/products.md

 :::

 ::: warning
-Note that the `quantified_associations` field is only available in Serenity edition.
+Note that the `quantified_associations` field is only available in Serenity and since the v5.0.
 :::

 ::: panel-link Want more details about the product resource?
 [Check its endpoints here!](/api-reference.html#Product)